Eddie Irvine: 2000

 Former British racing driver Stirling Moss aired doubts over Irvine's hopes to be a championship contender at Jaguar over the coming season.
 Former British World Drivers' Champion Jackie Stewart, said: "He really has come together.
 He's been in the shadow of a number one driver at Ferrari.
 I think it was time that he shed that shadow and went on to race for himself."
 Irvine endured a torrid start: At the opening two races held in Australia and Brazil, Irvine suffered consecutive retirements due to spinning out.
 However, he later managed to finish in the next three races, albeit outside of the points scoring positions.
 He retired from the European Grand Prix from a collision with Williams driver Ralf Schumacher after spinning from being overtaken by Arrows driver Jos Verstappen.
 At the next race in Monaco, Irvine scored Jaguar's first points with fourth place.

-He was forced to withdraw from the Austrian Grand Prix due to abdominal pains caused by a bout of appendicitis although he participated in the event's first free practice session.
+Irvine was forced to withdraw from the Austrian Grand Prix due to abdominal pains caused by a bout of appendicitis although he participated in the event's first free practice session.
 He was replaced by the team's test driver Luciano Burti.
 Irvine was passed fit for the German Grand Prix, where he secured tenth position despite a spin.
 He was unable to score further points in the next five races, which included a retirement in Italy when he collided with Salo on the first lap.
 He finished off the season by finishing the final three races which included a sixth-place points scoring finish at the season closing Malaysian Grand Prix.
 Irvine finished the season 13th in the Drivers' Championship and scored four points.
 Outside of Formula One, Irvine took part in the Belfast City Open and Direct Millennium Motorsport Festival driving a Jaguar sportscar to celebrate the marque's participation in the Tourist Trophy.